ferryproxy/website/content/en/_index.md

 ## Example

-Ferry defines a very simple API for configuring service mapping rules between clusters
+Ferry defines a very simple API for configuring the rules for mapping Services between clusters

-It can be very simple to describe which services need to be exposed to other clusters
+It is very simple to describe which services need to be exposed to other clusters

 <img src="/images/case.png" width="800">